-There is a set process to becoming a project management professional (PMP) and landing a rewarding career as a project, program, or portfolio manager, but there is so much more to becoming a transformational leader.
-Here is what you need to get your project management career off on the right direction to being both a project manager and be transformational as well.
+Have you ever asked these questions?
+What does a project manager do?
+How to become a project manager?
+What does PMP stand for?
+We’ve got the answers.
+These coveted initials PMP stand for Project Management Professional and there is a set process to becoming a project management professional (PMP) and landing a rewarding career as a project, program, or portfolio manager, but there is so much more to becoming a transformational leader.
+Here is what you need to get your project management career off in the right direction to being both a project manager and be transformational as well.

 What is a project manager?

 Every company will have a similar but slightly different project manager job description, but in general, the project manager is the key role behind project success.
 They are responsible for the guidance and support of stakeholders and in leading all of the activities throughout the planning, executing, monitoring, controlling and closing of projects.
 Ultimately, they are accountable to stakeholders and sponsors for the success or failure of the project.
 There are two other key strategic-level project-related functions that should be mentioned, program management and portfolio management.